amudalapalli123/liftoff-assignments/project_01/README.md

 * How to use google maps API to use the google map feature in the website?

-* Identify the database feature to store the testimonials for the display purpose.
+* Identify the database feature to store the testimonials for the display project.